MCERF: Advancing Multimodal LLM Evaluation of Engineering Documentation with Enhanced Retrieval: Results

 \subsubsection{Definition (F1 BoC)}

-The highest-scoring model is \textbf{\texttt{GPT-5-MCERF-HighReasoning}} with \textbf{0.64}, a substantial \textbf{20.7\%} improvement over the previous best RAG baseline, \texttt{GPT-4o-RAG} (0.53). \texttt{GPT-5-MCERF-Main} and \texttt{GPT-5-MCERF-Vision2Text} are next with scores of 0.63 each.
-All three \texttt{GPT-5-MCERF} models significantly outperform the GPT-4o baselines, with \texttt{GPT-4o-RAG} at 0.53 and \texttt{GPT-4o-AllRules} at 0.54.
-As noted by Doris et al.~\cite{doris2025designqa}, good performance on the Definition questions seems largely dependent on a model's visual reasoning capabilities, and as such, the choice of retrieval framework does not have much impact on performance.
-This is confirmed by the comparable accuracy of \texttt{GPT-4o-RAG} (0.53) and \texttt{GPT-4o-MCERF-Main} (0.54), which utilize distinct retrieval approaches (baseline RAG vs. ColPali retrival) but the same reasoner.
+The highest-scoring model is \textbf{\texttt{GPT-5-MCERF-HighReasoning}} with \textbf{0.64}, a \textbf{6.7\%} improvement over the best RAG baseline, \texttt{GPT-5-RAG} (0.6). \texttt{GPT-5-MCERF-Main} and \texttt{GPT-5-MCERF-Vision2Text} are next with scores of 0.63 each.
+As noted by Doris et al.~\cite{doris2025designqa}, good performance on the Definition questions seems largely dependent on a model's visual reasoning capabilities, and as such, the choice of retrieval framework does not have much impact on performance (This has been proven in section~\ref{sec:Ablation}).
+Also, this is confirmed by the comparable accuracy of \texttt{GPT-4o-RAG} (0.53) vs \texttt{GPT-4o-MCERF-Main} (0.54), and (\texttt{GPT-5-RAG} (0.6) vs \texttt{GPT-5-MCERF-Main} (0.63)), which utilize distinct retrieval approaches (baseline RAG vs. ColPali retrieval) but the same reasoner.
 Hence, improvements highlighted are mostly because of upgrading the reasoner model (GPT-4o to GPT-5-mini) and leveraging specialized variants such as High Reasoning.